 Limited to 20 students.
 Omitted 2011-12.
-Professor Hayashi.2014-15: Offered in Spring 2015
+Professor Hayashi.2016-17: Not offered

 This course is an interdisciplinary introduction to Asian/Pacific/American Studies.
 We will begin by looking at the founding of the field through the student-led social movements of the 1960s and ask ourselves how relevant these origins have been to the subsequent development of the field.
 We will then use questions that arise from this material to guide our overview of the histories, cultures, and communities that make up the multiplicity of Asian/Pacific America.
 Topics will include, but not be limited to, the racialization of Asian Americans through immigrant exclusion and immigration law; the role of U.S. imperialism and global geo-politics in shaping migration from Asia to the U.S., the problems and possibilities in a pan-ethnic label like A/P/A, interracial conflict and cooperation, cultural and media representations by and about Asian Americans, diaspora, and homeland politics.
 In addition, throughout the semester we will practice focusing on the relationships between race, gender, class, sexuality, and nation.
 The ultimate goal of the course is to develop a set of analytic tools that students can then use for further research and inquiry.

 Limited to 20 students.
 Omitted 2011-12.
-Five College Professor Reddy.2014-15: Not offered
+Five College Professor Reddy.2016-17: Not offered

 This course focuses on the political, economic, ideological, social, and cultural dimensions of migration from South Asia to the United States, to be understood within the larger context of South Asian diaspora (hi)stories.
 Our approach will be interdisciplinary, working with social theory and history as well as literature, film, and music.
 We will identify different notions of diaspora and migration and how they give meaning to "home," and displacement.
 The semester begins with Indian labor migration with the system of British colonial indenture, proceeds through the "free" labor migration of workers in the colonial and post-colonial period, and concludes with our contemporary moment.

 Not open to first-year students.
 Limited to 15 students.
 Preference given to American Studies majors.
 Omitted 2011-12.
-Five College Professor Reddy.2014-15: Offered in Spring 2015
+Five College Professor Reddy.2016-17: Not offered

 (Offered as AMST 468 and ENGL 470.)
 This course is designed to provide American Studies juniors (and others) with a methodological grounding in the discipline and an opportunity to write a research paper on a topic of their own choosing.
 We will engage a wide range of materials and methodologies in this course in order to grasp the broad interdisciplinarity of the field of American Studies.
 Through short written exercises addressing a variety of documents including manuscripts, journals, census records, images and printed books, students will gauge the utility of various methodological approaches to determine which are most useful for their own independent work.
 The major requirement of this course is a research paper, approximately 20-25 pages in length, that will be due at the end of the semester.

 Limited to 20 students.
 Open to juniors and seniors as a research seminar; underclassmen admitted under special circumstances.
 Spring semester.
-Professor Hayashi.2014-15: Offered in Spring 2015
+Professor Hayashi.2016-17: Not offered

-Fall semester.2014-15: Offered in Fall 2014
+Fall and spring semesters.2016-17: Offered in Fall 2016